Windows 10 editions

 Windows 10 has several editions, all with varying feature sets, use cases, or intended devices.
 Certain editions are distributed only on devices directly from an original equipment manufacturer (OEM), while editions such as Enterprise and Education are only available through volume licensing channels.
-Microsoft also makes editions of Windows 10 available to device manufacturers for use on specific classes of devices, including IoT devices and previously marketed Windows 10 Mobile for smartphones.
+Microsoft also makes editions of Windows 10 available to device manufacturers for use on specific classes of devices, including IoT devices, and previously marketed Windows 10 Mobile for smartphones.

-Baseline editions
+Base editions

 Baseline editions are the only editions available as standalone purchases in retail outlets.
 PCs often come pre-installed with one of these editions.